 Let’s hope not.
 If you are sure you can go through your working life without ever having an accident or suffering a sickness that would impact your ability to pay the bills, then you don’t need to protect your income.
 However, we are all aware of members of our family or friends that have been in that position.

 Unless we have experienced long term illness, there is a tendency to view ourselves as superhuman; and aside from the odd few days off, don’t believe something serious will ever happen whilst we are fit and working.
-However, this may not always be true for you.
+However, it could happen to anyone.
 For example, none of us plan for accidents but they do happen; usually through no fault of our own.
-Nor is it the case that the effects of these events are always short-lived, often being protracted and/or having a lasting impact.
+Neither is it the case that the effects of these events are always short-lived.

-There are many options which mean this cover can be tailored to meet your budget or particular needs.
-For example, the cost will differ on whether you receive the money immediately on claim, or when you have exhausted your savings, or when your company sick pay period has finished.
-You can also choose how long a plan will pay out for per claim, from an option with no restrictions to one where it pays for up to one year only.
+There are many options which mean it can be tailored to meet your budget or particular needs.
+For example, the cost will differ on whether you receive the money immediately on claim, or when you have exhausted your savings, or your company sick pay period has finished.
+You can also choose, with cost implications, how long a plan will pay out for per claim, from an option with no restrictions, to one where it pays for up to one year only.